rak-n-rok/Krake/docs/dev/scheduling.rst

 resources only to backends that matches the metric constraint.
 Based on the resource, Krake supports the following metric constraints:

+- The Cluster metric constraints for the Application resource
-- The cluster metric constraints for the application resource
+- The Cloud metric constraints for the Cluster resource

 A simple language for expressing metric constraints is used.
 The following operations can be expressed: